 The course assumes a good proficiency in written and oral English.

-Two hour lectures for 14 weeks, and one hour group lesson six times during the semester.
+Two hour lectures for 14 weeks, and two hour group lesson six times during the semester.

 Attendance is obligatory at least 4 out of 6 tutorial group lessons.
 Additional absences must be justified by documentation to the exam adviser.